Professional Issues and Ethics Committee (PIE)

 - Members of PIE will review the information and contact you within 48 hours

-- If the information describes something illegal, it will be reported to the department head
+- If the information describes something illegal, it will be reported to the department chair

-We always recommend coming to PIE in person -- contact any member of the committee to request an appointment.
+We always recommend coming to PIE directly -- contact any member of the committee to request an appointment.

+The department has several informal resources to help you.
+Informal consultation is available through your advisor, area coordinator, or other trusted faculty/student member.
+Concerns about EDI can also be discussed with the Diversity Committee.
 The University of Utah has a variety of resources available to assist you with problems ranging from reporting harassment and incidents of misconduct, to counseling and mental health services, and professional assistance concerning payment and authorship issues.
-Click here for our resources page.

 Got an idea for how to improve the PIE Committee's webpage?
 Let us know!